syedumerahmedcode/prefix-type-ahead/README.md

 - TBD

 ## Swagger
-Following are the available endpoints
+Following are the available end points:

 - TBD